sid7219/LULC-Reclassification-QGIS/README.md

 ## Project Overview

-This project demonstrates raster reclassification of ESRI Land Use Land Cover (LULC) data using QGIS.
+This project presents a Land Use Land Cover (LULC) classification and spatial analysis of Bihar using the ESRI Global Land Cover dataset (10 m resolution) in QGIS.
+The workflow involved raster reclassification of detailed land cover classes into broader categories, followed by binary classification to isolate individual land cover types for class-specific analysis.

-The objective was to simplify detailed land cover classes into broader categories for easier interpretation and spatial analysis.
+The project demonstrates the application of GIS techniques for land cover mapping, spatial analysis, and visualization.

 ## Study Area